INTERESTING FACTS ABOUT SNOW !!!

 There must be moisture and low temperatures in the atmosphere to form these tiny ice crystals to begin with.

-Snow would usually fall when the temperature is below two degrees, the reason being is, if it’s warmer than this, the snowflakes would melt while falling.
+Snow would usually fall when the temperature is below 2°C. If it’s warmer than this, the snowflakes would melt while falling.

 So basically, whether it rains or snows, it’s all down to the temperature at the giving time.